-You can run the Support Extract tool to make it easier to capture the data listed below (along with other valuable troubleshooting data) as detailed in supportextract — extract support data (DS 6 and later) or How do I use the Support Extract tool in DS (All versions) to capture troubleshooting data?
+You can run the Support Extract tool to make it easier to capture the data listed below (along with other valuable troubleshooting data) as detailed in supportextract — extract support data (DS 6 and later) or How do I use the Support Extract tool in DS 6.5.x and 7.x to capture troubleshooting data?

 The following utilities are all JDK utilities and are not included with the JRE; you must have the JDK installed in your production environments in order to collect this data.
 Additionally, you must be the owner of the identified process to be able to collect this data.

 In Java 11 (11.0.5 and later), you can use the jhsdb tool to capture stack traces, heap histograms and heap dumps instead of using jstack and jmap.

 To collect JVM data, you must first determine the process ID of the affected server process using the following command:$ jps -v

 You can then collect the following types of data:

 Stack traces allow us to see what is happening with JVM threads and are sometimes referred to as thread dumps.
 You should collect several stack traces (minimum of three) at roughly one minute intervals to enable us to compare them.
 It is also beneficial to collect top outputs at the same time so we can monitor processes and system resource usage.

 Finally, it is recommended that you also identify the threads associated with the process ID for troubleshooting high CPU as detailed in How do I find which thread is consuming CPU in a Java process in DS (All versions)?